 For the established collector adding a Royal Oak, the 15202 Jumbo in steel is the aspirational target.
 At £75,000-110,000 it is expensive — but it is also the most historically significant reference in the family and the one that will outlast every trend and fashion cycle in luxury watches.

 For the investor rather than the collector, vintage first-generation examples in documented condition offer the most compelling asymmetric opportunity.
 The 5402 has appreciated steadily through every market cycle and shows no sign of normalising toward its original retail price — because nothing like it will be made again.
+If you are weighing the Royal Oak purely as a store of value, it is worth reading our Patek Philippe vs Rolex investment analysis alongside this guide — the same scarcity-and-liquidity logic that governs the Nautilus and Daytona applies directly to which Royal Oak references hold value best.

 Find Your Royal Oak